aasimrajabali/Portfolio/README.md

 # Object Oriented Programming - Python
 All current OOP projects were made from coursework related projects in an Elements of Software Design from the University of Texas at Austin.
+The projects during this course focused on creating binary search trees, geometric/sparse matrix classes, graph traversal, and using turtle graphics to create abstract art.

-### Baby Names
+# Processing - Java
-This program allows the user to query a database of the 1000 most popular names in the United States.
-It uses a dictionary and list to store rank values for each name, and then assigns the rankings to be values and the names to be keys.
+[Processing](https://processing.org/) was the main focus in my Graphics Design course at the University of Texas at Austin.
+The scripting is in Java, and the main projects are a live newsfeed, snake game, photo filter, and a water simulation project.

-The program gives two options to enter in a menu, 1 to search for a name and 2 to quit the program.
-Entering 1 will then allow you to enter a name, and the program will return the most popular decade for that name.
+# Python

-### Binary Search Tree - Cipher
+Focuses on algorithm development and implementation through many different cases.
+This folder contains many files where I would create small programs and design algorithms to solve problems such as identifying a credit card by its number or solving a word search puzzle.

-This program takes an input file (containing strings) and will do one of two options: It can encrypt the string given that it contains only letters, or it will decrypt the string and reveal its hidden message.
+# Web Development

-### Binary Search Tree - Test
+Each project contains a website that implements HTML, CSS, and JavaScript to either test a problem (JavaScript Password Validator using regular expressions) or make a puzzle (Memory Game using Jquery).
+Other more complex projects contain PHP to help store cookies and user information (Mock Website).